On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Preliminaries

 \begin{rmk} When $X$ is $S^1$, it is easy to see that the uniform convergence in the definition of a convergence group can be replaced by the pointwise convergence.
 However, it is important not to conflate the notions of ``uniform convergence group" and ``uniform convergence." \end{rmk}

-\begin{rmk} When $X$ is $S^2$, the analogue of Convergence Group Theorem is not true, i.e., not every convergence group action on $S^2$ comes from a Kleinian group.
+\begin{rmk} When $X$ is $S^2$, the analogue of Convergence Group Theorem is not true, i.e., not every discrete convergence group action on $S^2$ comes from a Kleinian group.
 For instance, one can just start with a Fuchsian representation of a surface group into $\PC$, and quotient the lower hemisphere to a single point.
-On the other hand, it is a famous open problem whether or not all uniform convergence group actions on $S^2$ come from Kleinian groups.
-See Section \ref{sec:mixed} for a related discussion. \end{rmk}
+On the other hand, it is a famous open problem whether or not all uniform convergence group actions on $S^2$ come from Kleinian groups. \end{rmk}

 Finally, the idea of a rainbow, first described in \cite{BaikFuchsian}, will be useful throughout this paper:

 \begin{defn} A lamination $\Lambda$ is said to have a \emph{rainbow} at a point $p \in S^1$ if there is a sequence of leaves $(l_i) = ((a_i, b_i))$ of $\Lambda$ such that $(a_i)$ and $(b_i)$ converge to $p$ from opposite sides.
 Such a sequence $(l_i)$ is called a rainbow at $p$ in $\Lambda$. \end{defn}